-Australian astronomers have fond what may be the fastest-growing black hole in the known universe, an ancient 20-billion-solar mass beast sucking in the mass of the Sun every two days and emitting a mind-boggling torrent of radiation.
+Australian astronomers have found what might be the fastest-growing black hole in the known Universe, an ancient 20-billion-solar mass beast sucking in the mass of the Sun every two days and emitting a mind-boggling torrent of radiation.

 “This black hole is growing so rapidly that it’s shining thousands of times more brightly than an entire galaxy, due to all of the gases it sucks in daily that cause lots of friction and heat,” said Christian Wolf of the Australian National University’s Research School of Astronomy and Astrophysics.

 “If we had this monster sitting at the centre of our Milky Way galaxy, it would appear 10 times brighter than a full Moon.
 It would appear as an incredibly bright pin-point star that would almost wash out all of the stars in the sky.”

 The black hole, or quasar, somehow formed in the early ages of the universe and had grown to its 20-billion-solar-mass size by the time astronomers found it at a distance of some 12 billion light years.
 The supermassive black hole radiates ultraviolet and X-ray energy as gas and dust are sucked in and heated to enormous temperatures, enough to wreak havoc in its host galaxy.